jdtsmith/org-mac-image-paste/README.md

 - Uses `org-attach` to _attach_ the pasted images to the containing node.
 - Handles images copied from webpages, which are presented as URLs.
-- Automatically inserts a link at point and views pasted attachments inline.
+- Automatically inserts a link at point and views the pasted attachments inline.
-- High-DPI files (with advertised resolution above `omip-high-dpi-limit`) are marked as such with `@2x` in their names, and automatically displayed at 50% scale to appear the correct size.
+- High-DPI files (with advertised resolution above `omip-high-dpi-limit`) are marked as such with `@2x` in their names, and automatically displayed at 50% scale for the correct size.
 - Cropped PDF files have their cropping information saved in the filename, and are displayed correctly.
 - Provides a convenience function to refresh all inline images in the